antonioastorino/MTT/README.md

 $ rm -r tmp_folder tmp_file
 $ ls /tmp
 ```
-Run the same commands again and you'll see that you'll have stored in `/tmp/` all the files you have deleted, conveniently renamed not to overwite duplicates.
+Run the same commands again and you'll see that you'll have stored in `/tmp/` all the files you have deleted, conveniently renamed not to overwrite duplicates.

 The first line overrides the `rm` command with the function that follows.
 As expressed by the function name, the files will be moved to `/tmp/` folder and will stay there until the next reboot.
 Alternatively, you can modify the script to